Multichannel Contact Center: Everything You Need to Know

 The beauty of multichannel contact center pricing is that you only need to pay for what you’re going to use.
 This pricing model is standard since most multichannel deployments are delivered via the cloud.

-For example, if you need voice, email, and web chat, these are the only channels you need to pay for.
-You’re buying into a subscription model.
-In this case, Contact Center as a Service (CCaaS).
+For example, if you need voice, email, and web chat, these are the only channels you’ll pay for.
+You’re buying into a subscription model – in this case, Contact Center as a Service (CCaaS).
+Or you can opt for all channels if you wish.
+You can turn on all incoming channels for contact centers wanting to support customers through every possible means.

-What Is an Omnichannel Contact Center?
+What Is the Difference Between an Omnichannel Contact Center and a Multichannel Contact Center?

 An omnichannel contact center is a multichannel contact center that allows you to support customers across different channels at the same time.
 So, if your customer begins a request from an online chat and then calls to get an update, agents have access to that same information and can continue the conversation.